Project-MONAI/tutorials/detection/README.md

 ### 3. Run the example
 #### [3.1 Prepare Your Data](./luna16_prepare_images.py)
-We provide [resampled Nifti images](https://drive.google.com/drive/folders/1JozrufA1VIZWJIc5A1EMV3J4CNCYovKK?usp=share_link) to download (recommended).
+We provide [resampled Nifti images](https://drive.google.com/drive/folders/1JozrufA1VIZWJIc5A1EMV3J4CNCYovKK?usp=share_link) for users to download (recommended).
+If you do this, please skip Sec.
+3.1 and go directly to [Sec.
+3.2](#3.2-3D-Detection-Training).

 Alternatively, users can download the original data and resample them with the following steps.
 Users can either download 1) mhd/raw data from [LUNA16](https://luna16.grand-challenge.org/Home/) or its [copy](https://drive.google.com/drive/folders/1-enN4eNEnKmjltevKg3W2V-Aj0nriQWE?usp=share_link), or 2) DICOM data from [LIDC-IDRI](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254) with [NBIA Data Retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images).